-48. The NZASB noted that the IPSASB had included some guidance on the recognition and measurement of income taxes following acquisitions and amalgamations and how to account

-- for taxes forgiven as a result of a combination (see paragraphs 34, 79, AG58 and AG86 of IPSAS 40). - 49.
-The NZASB felt that some of this guidance was not necessary and could create confusion.
+- 47. The NZASB noted that the IPSASB had included some requirements on the recognition and measurement of income taxes following acquisitions and amalgamations and how to account for taxes forgiven as a result of a combination (see paragraphs 34, 79, AG58 and AG86 of IPSAS 40). - 48.
+The NZASB is of the view that some of these requirements are not necessary and could create confusion.
 The NZASB therefore omitted paragraphs 34 and 79 and the related paragraphs AG58 and AG86.

 - 1. Do you agree with the changes (as listed below) made by the NZASB in developing the proposed PBE IPSAS 40?
-If not, please explain why not and identify what you think would be more appropriate. - (a) Indicators relating to consideration - (b) Definitions of equity interests and owners - (c) Use of the term "new entity" - (d) Applying the modified pooling of interests method - (e) Presentation of financial statements and disclosures - (f) Identifying an acquirer - (g) Transition - (h) Voluntary combination under common control - (i) Selection of the accounting policies by the resulting entity - (j) Income taxes
+If not, please explain why not and identify what you think would be more appropriate. - (a) Indicators relating to consideration - (b) Definitions of equity interests and owners - (c) Use of the term "new entity" - (d) Applying the modified pooling of interests method - (e) Presentation of financial statements and disclosures - (f) Identifying an acquirer - (g) Transition - (h) Voluntary combination not under common control - (i) Selection of the accounting policies by the resulting entity - (j) Income taxes